-Because reincorporations are typically accompanied by changes in business plans

-(Romano, 1985, p.250), there is, however, a question whether the positive stock price effects are evidence of the market's assessment of the change in business plan rather than the change in domicile.
-The issue is whether there is a confounding effect, that muddies the interpretation of stock price effects, requiring a more probing examination of the findings.
+Because reincorporations are typically accompanied by changes in business plans (Romano, 1985, p.250), there is, however, a question whether the positive stock price effects are evidence of the market's assessment of the change in business plan rather than the change in domicile.
+The issue is whether there is a confounding effect, that muddles the interpretation of stock price effects, requiring a more probing examination of the findings.
 To investigate whether the positive price effect was a function of investors' responses to other changes in business plan accompanying the reincorporation, Romano (1985) compared the returns of the firms in her sample grouped by the type of activity accompanying or motivating the reincorporation--engaging in a mergers and acquisitions (m&a) program, undertaking takeover defenses, and a miscellaneous set of other activities including reducing taxes.
 Although one might have expected the impact to vary across firms, with the antitakeover reincorporations experiencing negative returns, as prominent commentators have viewed takeover defenses as adverse to shareholders' interest (e.g., Easterbrook and Fischel, 1981), and the m&a reincorporations positive returns, as research finds firms experience significantly positive abnormal returns on announcing an m&a program (Schipper and Thompson, 1983), not only was the sign on both groups' abnormal return positive but there was also no significant difference across the groups (p.
 272).
 This finding suggests that the significant positive returns upon reincorporation are due to investors' positive assessment of the change in legal regime, and not a confounding of the impact of reincorporating firms' other future projects.

 In contrast to Romano's study, Heron and Llewellen (1998, pp. 557-59) find a different price reaction depending on whether the reincorporation is undertaken to limit directors' liability (positive) or to erect takeover defenses (negative).
 However, the event date they use that produces the result is problematic.
-The takeover defense firms' abnormal returns are negative only on the shareholder meeting day, and James Brickley's (1986, pp. 346-47) investigation of the event study methodology found that, in contrast to random samples of proxy mailing dates, random samples of annual meeting dates-that is, a sample on which there is no a priori reason to find a significant price effect-produce significant abnormal returns.13
+The takeover defense firms' abnormal returns are significantly negative only on the shareholder meeting day (except for a further subdivision of the subset of firms adopting takeover defenses, 32 creating a new poison pill, compared to other takeover defense groupings of 45, 168, and 83 firms), and James Brickley's (1986, pp. 346-47) investigation of the event study methodology found that, in contrast to random samples of proxy mailing dates, random samples of annual meeting dates-that is, a sample on which there is no a priori reason to find a significant price effect-produce significant abnormal returns.14

 Firms sometimes propose reincorporation at special meetings, which might limit the relevance of Brickley's finding for at least a subset of Heron and Llewellen's sample.
 Still the theoretical basis for expecting a price effect on the meeting date is weak: the number of contested management proposals is exceedingly small so that minimal uncertainty exists over the voting outcome to be resolved on the meeting date that could affect the returns of a portfolio of firms on that date.
-But even if we assume that most of the Heron and Llewellen sample firms held special meetings for the reincorporation and that they can identify the new information available on the meeting date and construct a model of the market's expectation concerning passage of the proposal and how that expectation changed after the proxy mailing date, the negative return on the mailing date for firms adopting takeover defenses upon reincorporation is not probative for judging state competition adversely.
-The defenses they examine could have been adopted by the reincorporating firms in their original home states and were not solely available to them in Delaware.
-In this regard, a negative price reaction could be interpreted by investors as disappointment that the reincorporating firms would not obtain the maximum benefit -facilitation of a takeover bid-from the domicile change (see Daines 2001).
-But such a reaction should still have been incorporated into the stock price at the proxy mailing rather than
+But even if we assume that most of the Heron and Llewellen sample firms held special meetings for the reincorporation and that they can identify the new information available on the meeting date and construct a model of the market's expectation concerning

-13 Brickley's (1986, pp. 347-48) explanation of the finding of abnormal returns on randomly selected meeting dates in contrast to mailing dates is that annual meeting dates are known in advance and often contain important management announcements (such as earnings forecasts), which can produce abnormal returns because "risk and expected returns can increase around predictable events likely to contain information."
+14 Brickley's (1986, pp. 347-48) explanation of the finding of abnormal returns on randomly selected meeting dates in contrast to mailing dates is that annual meeting dates are known in advance and often contain important management announcements (such as earnings forecasts), which can produce abnormal returns because "risk and expected returns can increase around predictable events likely to contain information."